-- Appointing the designated teacher for LAC and previously-LAC. - Allowing the designated teacher the time and facilities to succeed in carrying out their duties. - Overseeing this policy and monitoring its implementation

-- Monitoring the number of LAC and previously-LAC in the school - An analysis of assessment scores as a cohort, compared to other pupil groups - The attendance of LAC and previously-LAC, compared to other pupil groups - The level of fixed term and permanent exclusions, compared to other pupil groups - Ensuring all members of staff are aware that supporting LAC is a key priority - Ensuring PP+ for previously LAC is managed effectively - Promoting the advantages of actively challenging negative stereotypes of LAC.
+- Appointing the designated teacher for LAC and previously-LAC. - Allowing the designated teacher the time and facilities to succeed in carrying out their duties. - Overseeing this policy and monitoring its implementation, feeding back to the governing board annually on the following: - The number of LAC and previously-LAC in the school - An analysis of assessment scores as a cohort, compared to other pupil groups - The attendance of LAC and previously-LAC, compared to other pupil groups - The level of fixed term and permanent exclusions, compared to other pupil groups - Ensuring all members of staff are aware that supporting LAC is a key priority - Ensuring PP+ for previously LAC is managed effectively - Promoting the advantages of actively challenging negative stereotypes of LAC.